 What's New in Symbolic Systems?

 Office hours are designated times when Stanford students are invited to consult with Symbolic Systems Advising Fellows and Program Administrators.
-AFs' and Director's/Associate Director's office hours are on hiatus for the summer and will resume in September 2018.
-If you are viewing this in the newsroll, click ...
+AFs' and Director's/Associate Director's office hours are on hiatus for the summer and will begin the week of September 24, 2018.
+If you are viewing this in ...